 These kids ranged in age from six to sixteen, so the fact that my skill set fell somewhere in the middle seemed like a strength.

 One week we decided that the Samurai Princess’s chambers should be decorated with open fans.
 We cut out one hundred semi-circles of corrugated cardboard.
+Of course, this meant we had a lot of waste cardboard and we can only wish we had some Baler Machines from phs Wastekit on hand to help us manage our waste quickly and easily.
 We painted them to look like folded paper fans.
 Depending on each child’s skill, the fans ranged from virtual trompe l’oeil to barely recognizable.
 Once we had stapled these cardboard cutouts to the wall of stage right, they became a motif.
 It was a pattern of repeated paper fans that was easily readable from the audience.

 Those less successful renditions didn’t interrupt the regular order, but rather became part of the pattern.